Mike Nussbaum

-Myron G. Nussbaum (born December 29, 1923) is an American actor and director.
+Myron G. Nussbaum (December 29, 1923 – December 23, 2023) was an American actor and director.

 Early years

-Nussbaum was born to a Jewish family and grew up in the Albany Park area of Chicago.
+Myron Nussbaum (he adopted "G." while in the Army, to avoid the "no middle initial" descriptor in roll call) was born in New York City to a Jewish family on December 29, 1923, and grew up in the Albany Park area of Chicago.
 He married soon after he returned to Chicago following military service during World War II.
-His Army assignments included being chief of the message centre for General Dwight D. Eisenhower, in which role he dispatched the official notification of Germany's surrender.
+His Army assignments included being chief of the message center for General Dwight D. Eisenhower, in which he dispatched the official notification of Germany's surrender.
 For 20 years, he worked with his brother-in-law in an extermination business.

 Career

-Nussbaum's acting career started in community theater in the 1950s.
+Nussbaum's acting career started in community theatre in the 1950s.
 In the 1960s, he was active in a developing professional theatrical community in Chicago, meeting a young David Mamet in the process.
 He appeared in many of Mamet's plays both on and off Broadway, as well as in Chicago.
 His films include Field of Dreams, House of Games, Things Change, Fatal Attraction and Men In Black.

 As a director, his work has included Where Have You Gone, Jimmy Stewart?
 (2002) by Art Shay.

 Nussbaum also appeared in local TV commercials for Chicago's Northwest Federal Savings (with the jingle, "It's Northwest Federal Savings time, sixty-three hours a week").
 He also did national commercials for United Airlines and Scope mouthwash.

-As of April 2019, Nussbaum was still acting at the age of 95.
+Nussbaum continued to act through his 90s, and he was still working on theatre projects up until his death in 2023.

-Personal life
+Personal life and death

 Nussbaum was married to Annette Brenner from 1949 until her death in 2003.
 He married Julie Brudlos in 2004.
-He has 3 children with his first wife, Jack, Karen, and Susan.
+He had three children with his first wife, Jack, Karen, and Susan.

+Nussbaum died at his Chicago home on December 23, 2023, six days shy of his 100th birthday.